-This printed article is located at http://investor.mencast.com.sg/chairman_statement.html
+This printed article is located at https://investor.mencast.com.sg/chairman_statement.html

-(Extracted from Annual Report 2015)
+(Extracted from Annual Report 2020)

 Appreciation and Thanks

 The staggering toll of COVID-19 has driven home stronger than ever the importance of people in Mencast’s success.

 I extend thanks to our employees, management and Board of Mencast, who have worked tirelessly to reinvigorate our business, and also voluntarily undertook pay reductions for the past several months to help us through the difficult times.

 My deep appreciation also goes out to our many partners and stakeholders, including customers, suppliers, bankers and shareholders, for their unwavering support and confidence in Mencast.

 Our work is by no means finished, but we are on the right path to emerge from our difficult journey of the past few years stronger than ever.